 12. Nail Fungus

-- Fungal infections occur as a result of too much fungi under, in, or on the nail.
+Fungal infections occur as a result of too much fungi under, in, or on the toenails.
 Moist, warm environments are where fungi thrive.
 Fungal infections are most effectively treated with oral medication prescribed by a doctor.

 13. Clogged Sweat Glands or Parakeratosis